ambv/bitrot/README.rst

 * Better warning printing
 * Integrates benshep's and liloman's latest changes
 * Can now include and exclude at same time, and fixed logic.
 Exclude takes prescendence
+* Now prints out ignored files at the end
+* Added option to allow testing of only last 3 days of recently modified data (great for checking a backup you just synced)

 0.9.2
 ~~~~~